 Saïx and Riku fight, Riku slamming Saïx into a wall, and in a clever touch, Saïx just uses the wall to make a dark portal to escape.
 Riku is going to follow when Kairi interrupts.
 She’s nearly in tears to see her friend after so long.
 Remember, Kairi last saw Riku as a ghost over a year ago, when he was holding back Ansem, Seeker of Darkness.
 It must be a shock to her, then, when she reaches up and removes his hood, revealing the face of Ansem all over again.
 Nice thematic parallel, though I think it might have been stronger if they had flashed back to her last seeing Riku in Hollow Bastion (in fact, because they don’t, I’m not 100% convinced the parallel wasn’t simply an accident).
 As this scene is playing, we hear Riku’s theme for the first time in KH2.
 They’re trying their best, I can’t emphasize enough how deflated this game becomes when you already know “Ansem” is Riku, which really makes me wonder about the game’s revision process.
 The game was really hoping this would be a dramatic reveal, but no. No.

-Riku’s Keyblade never explained in-game, though I love its name: the Way to the Dawn.
+Riku’s Keyblade never explained in-game, though I love its name, which we do learn later on: the Way to the Dawn.
 I don’t think I’ve ever gotten this close to teary-eyed on an equipment screen.
 It’s hard to say why the Keyblade isn’t explained, either.
 Yes, it’s explained in the “Director’s Secret Report XIII,” an article of Nomura’s, but that doesn’t really count (besides, his explanation is a jumbled mess).
 Since I can’t explain the Keyblade without that outside information I suppose I should focus on why the lack of an explanation is an issue.
 Originally, Riku getting a Keyblade off-screen didn’t bother me at all!
 I think the first issue with the Keyblade not being explained is that it seems like sequel-baiting that never paid off: after KH2, Nomura famously listed a number of potential plots he might use for sequels, including one about Riku’s actions prior to and during KH2, a sequel that never happened.
 And even if it’s not sequel-baiting, there’s still trouble.

 While I can only speak for myself, I know that I’d have been fine with the mystery if Riku had gained this Keyblade before the events of KH2.
 The trouble is, he clearly gained it during the events of KH2, between here and Land of the Dragons part 2.
 That gives the whole thing a feeling of a deleted scene or a plot hole that it simply can’t escape.
 Keyblades are too important to the series to just have one appear out of nowhere, and while the missing year might have excused it, not this.
 Not this.
 Oh, and did I mention that he has two Keyblades, and the second has even less explanation tied to it?
 But we’ll get to that.
 Oh boy, will we get to that.